mmartinezluis/My-Online-Store-Sinatra-Project/README.md

 # SellBy Online Store
-SellBy is a Sinatra-based ruby app designed using the MVC (models, views, controllers) framework implementing RESTFful routes and covering the full CRUD cycle.
+SellBy is a Sinatra-based ruby app designed using the MVC (models, views, controllers) framework, implementing RESTFful routes and covering the full CRUD cycle.

 In SellBy users have the ability to:
 * Login or create a new user account.